Carlton Leach: Later career

 In 2003 Carlton Leach wrote a memoir about his criminal exploits, entitled Muscle.
 In 2007 a film based on the book was released, entitled Rise of the Footsoldier and starring Ricci Harnett as Leach.
 In 2015, Leach worked with Harnett to organise another film about his life, Reign of the General, but after losing a legal battle over copyright, the film was taken over by the owners of Rise of the Footsoldier and released.
 The same people went on to make a third film in the franchise in 2017.
 Leach claimed to have no part in the film, and commented on Twitter that it was fictional and no longer his story.

-In 2021, Carlton decided to release what he called his last (autobiographical) book.
-Co authored with Jason Allday, the book Titled,"The Final Say" went to number 1 on Amazon's best seller list within 24 hours of release.
-It has been said that the book is, "more than Essex and the same old......" as it covers Carlton's life from childhood until now; including references and contributions from his family and friends.
+In 2021, Carlton released what he called his last (autobiographical) book.
+Co-authored with Jason Allday, the book was titled, The Final Say.